mdlacasse/Owl/README.md

 It provides different realizations of a financial strategy.
 One can certainly have a savings plan, but due to the volatility of financial investments, it is impossible to have a certain asset earnings plan.
 This does not mean one cannot make decisions.
 These decisions need to be guided with an understanding of the sensitivity of the parameters.
 This is exactly where this tool fits it.
-Given your savings and spending desires, it can generate different future realizations of your strategy under different market assumptions, helping to better understand your financial situation.
+Given your savings capabilities and spending desires, it can generate different future realizations of your strategy under different market assumptions, helping to better understand your financial situation.

 Disclaimers: I am not a financial planner.
 You make your own decisions.
 This program comes with no guarantee.
 Use at your own risk.